deokudev/speedetail-homepage/src/app/reference/resize-images/page.md

 nextjs:
   metadata:
     title: Resize images
-    description: Inkdrop allows resizing images in Markdown notes by defining custom styles in the styles.less file for different size specifications
+    description: Speedetail allows resizing images in Markdown notes by defining custom styles in the styles.less file for different size specifications
 ---

-Inkdrop basically follows GitHub-flavored Markdown which does not support specifying image size.
+Speedetail basically follows GitHub-flavored Markdown which does not support specifying image size.
-To change image sizes in your notes, you have to define [custom stylesheet](https://developers.inkdrop.app/guides/style-tweaks).
+To change image sizes in your notes, you have to define [custom stylesheet](https://developers.speedetail.app/guides/style-tweaks).
 Add following rules to your `styles.less`:

 ```css